2026 VETQI Summit Melbourne

 Director - Aniwaya Education Services

-Aniwaya CEO and Director, Lauren Boon, has been working in education for nearly 20 years and has been a passionate advocate of education and training for more than 30 years.
+Lauren Boon, CEO and Director of Aniwaya Education Services, has worked in the education sector for nearly 20 years and has been a passionate advocate for education and training for more than three decades.

-She has working with organisations and individuals within the education and education support sectors to help them realise their purpose and develop stronger quality training, enhancing opportunities for students all over Australia.
+She works with organisations and individuals across the education and education support sectors to strengthen quality training and help providers realise their purpose, ultimately enhancing opportunities for students across Australia.

-Lauren is passionate about helping to create educational opportunities where they do not exist, believing that every individual has the right to create learning and employment opportunities through digital access equality.
-With a positive mindset, hard work, support and the right tools, anything can be achieved.
+Lauren is particularly passionate about creating educational opportunities where they do not yet exist.
+She believes every individual should have the chance to build learning and employment pathways through improved digital access and educational inclusion.

 Michael Gleadow